-These components are very useful to explain your course and its details for your learners.
+These components are beneficial to explain your course and its details to a student.
 You might even use them on your sales page.
 But even before that, they are useful to help you stay on track.

 You don’t want to drift from the core goals of your course.
 Putting all these down in writing and revisiting them throughout the course creation process will help keep you on track.

 Your course description is your opportunity both to sell the course to prospective students and to give registered students an idea of what to expect.
 You will likely find more engaged learners with a complete course description.

 For instance … What is the course about?
 What problem does it solve for your learners?
 Why should your learners take this course?
 What topics will you cover?